rerobots/docs/pages/hardshare/tutorials/esp32.md

 1. a summary to remind you about the sandbox; visitors to the sandbox cannot read this;
 2. introduction text (Markdown syntax): put whatever you want here to introduce visitors to your sandbox;
 3. sandbox kind: select `editor-xterm`;
-4. example code: copy-and-paste [src/hello_world_main.c](https://github.com/platformio/platform-espressif32/blob/a58a358fdc1122523c7fcf7b4fc8b4016e48961d/examples/espidf-hello-world/src/hello_world_main.c) from [espidf-hello-world](https://github.com/platformio/platform-espressif32/tree/a58a358fdc1122523c7fcf7b4fc8b4016e48961d/examples/espidf-hello-world),
+4. example code: copy-and-paste [src/hello_world_main.c](https://github.com/platformio/platform-espressif32/blob/0bdfa3070724e777cf5fb05ce6ab23bafcf085e5/examples/espidf-hello-world/src/hello_world_main.c) from `espidf-hello-world`,
 5. destination path, i.e., where we want to put code from the code editor: for this tutorial, it should be `/root/espidf-hello-world/src/hello_world_main.c`
 6. button label: a short text to indicate what the custom button does; for this tutorial, put "build & flash";
 7. command associated with the button: for this tutorial, it should be `export LC_ALL=C.UTF-8 LANG=C.UTF-8 && source /root/.platformio/penv/bin/activate && cd /root/espidf-hello-world && pio run -t upload`